5 Flood Water Dangers to Be Aware Of

 In addition to the health risks associated with power outages and damaged plumbing, floodwater itself can harbor bacteria and disease-carrying organisms that pose a risk to evacuees, rescue workers, and anyone returning to their homes after a hurricane.
-Just last week, WECT News in Wilmington, North Carolina, reported that 85-year-old resident Ron Phelps had died after a cut on his leg—received while cleaning up debris from the storm in his yard—became infected.

 “Floodwater can have very high levels of bacteria, viruses, sewage, and parasites that can infect you if it gets in your mouth, your eyes, or into a cut in your skin,” says Amesh Adalja, MD, an emergency medicine doctor and senior scholar at the Johns Hopkins University Center for Health Security.
 “It’s much different than other types of water you’d encounter in everyday life.”
 Here are a few of the ways that flooding can make disaster victims and rescue workers sick, and how you can protect yourself if you’re in harm’s way.